 About the Program

-The Psychiatric Mental Health Nurse Practitioner (MPHNP) Post-Master's Credential Program is designed so that graduates can be licensed by the state of California and can also take the Adult Psychiatric and Mental Health Nurse Practitioner National Certification Examination.
+The Psychiatric Mental Health Nurse Practitioner (PMHNP) Post-Master's Credential Program is designed so that graduates can be licensed by the state of California and can also take the Adult Psychiatric and Mental Health Nurse Practitioner National Certification Examination.
 Students must provide proof of equivalency of the academic and advanced practice core coursework, such as bioethics, spiritual care, advanced nursing practice role, family theory, advanced pathophysiology, advanced pharmacology, and advanced health assessment.

 Consistent with the mission and purpose of the university, the School of Nursing is a Christian community of disciples, scholars, and practitioners.
 Its purpose is to advance the work of God in the world through nursing education, research, professional practice, community, and church service.